 You’ll continue to hike away from the creek and adjacent to the cliff’s edge so make sure to stay on track.
 The trail then begins to veer right, as you follow the curving of the cliff’s edge.
 This eventually steers you to an opening, where you’ll see a rocky platform and outcrop to your right.
 This is where the epic lookout is located.

 This remains an unofficial lookout so there are obviously no safety fences.
 Please be extremely careful when approaching the natural rock platform.
 Regardless, it provides absolutely stellar views of Gerringong Falls.
 But if you’re not one for heights, you may want to sit this one out.

 This somewhat hidden lookout provides the best seat in the house to enjoy Gerringong Falls.
-The bush bash side-trail takes you directly opposite the waterfall.
-Nature couldn’t have setup a better vantage point!
+The bush bash side trail takes you directly opposite the waterfall.
+Nature couldn’t have set up a better vantage point!

 Supplied by Gerringong Creek, it’s an awe-inspiring waterfall.
-It’s not as powerful and voluminous as some of the other well known waterfalls in the Southern Highlands.
+It’s not as powerful and voluminous as some of the other well-known waterfalls in the Southern Highlands.
 But it’s estimated to be taller than the others.
 So the drop is narrower and slender, but impressive and spectacular in its own right.

 Like many waterfalls in Australia, it’s best to see them after some decent rainfall.
 So to get the most out of the Gerringong Falls Hike and the epic lookout, avoid visiting during drought.

 Once you have enjoyed the best Gerringong Falls lookout, retrace your steps back to the creek bed.
 From here, you’ll rejoin the Hersey Fire Trail and begin your return hike; which, admittedly is a tad tedious to finish off.
 Unless you plan on hiking to the bottom of Gerringong Falls.

 How to Get to the Bottom of Gerringong Falls